Mariners vs. Twins Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has 79 hits with 20 doubles, eight home runs, 53 walks and 33 RBI.
-He's also stolen one base.
+Crawford has collected 80 hits with 20 doubles, eight home runs and 54 walks.
+He has driven in 33 runs with one stolen base.

 Crawford Recent Games